 This is personal information that needs more protection due to its sensitivity.
 This information is likely to include:

-sexuality and sexual health
+- sexuality and sexual health

-religious or philosophical beliefs
+- religious or philosophical beliefs

-physical or mental health
+- physical or mental health

-trade union membership
+- trade union membership

-How we limit the use of personal information
+- How we limit the use of personal information

-Where necessary Holy Cross Catholic Primary School processes personal data to deliver our services effectively; but wherever possible, the data that we process will be anonymised, pseudonymised or de-personalised.
+We use personal information to deliver education effectively; but wherever possible, the information that we process will be anonymised, pseudonymised or de-personalised.
 This means the information can no longer identify a person.

-When using personal data for research purposes, the data will be anonymised/ pseudonymised to avoid the identification of a person, unless you have agreed that your personal information can be used for the research project.
+When using personal information for research purposes, the information will be anonymised/ pseudonymised to avoid the identification of a person, unless you have agreed that your personal information can be used for the research project.

-We do not sell personal data to any other organisation for the purposes of selling products.
+We do not sell personal information to any other school for the purposes of selling products.

-Your privacy rights
+- Your privacy rights